jlove-dev/sportsmart-v3/README.md

 This will concurrently run the NodeJS backend API & the Angular frontend.

+### Auth

+I'm working on implementing authentication.
+In order to ensure a smooth experience, you need to go into this location:

+`sportsmart-v3/server/keys`

+And create a file called `private.key` in there.
+The contents can be whatever you like however authentication won't work without this.

 ### Future

 This project is in development.
 The hope is to remake the current VBS version of the application so it's more future proof.